Airline Injury Compensation Claims

 The length of time it takes to process a compensation claim for airline injuries can vary depending on several factors, including:

-- Gathering evidence: the time required to gather sufficient evidence, such as medical reports, witness statements and accident details, can affect the timeline.
+- Gathering evidence: gathering evidence such as medical reports, witness statements and accident details, can affect the timeline.
+JMW will work quickly to build the strongest possible case.

-- Liability disputes: if there is a dispute as to whether the incident constitutes an accident, or over who is liable for the accident, this can prolong the claim process as investigations and negotiations take place.
-In some cases we may need to call in specialist expert witnesses.
+- Liability disputes: if there is a dispute as to whether the incident constitutes an accident, or over who is liable for the accident, this takes longer than an early settlement, as investigations and negotiations take place.
+We may need to call in specialist expert witnesses, but liability is accepted quickly in most cases.

 - Severity of injuries: cases involving serious injuries may take longer due to the need for detailed medical assessments and reports to fully understand the long-term impact.

-Negotiations and settlement: the duration of negotiations with the airline or their insurers to reach a fair settlement can vary.
-If a settlement cannot be reached, the case may proceed to court, which can further extend the timeline.
+- Negotiations and settlement: the duration of negotiations with the airline or their insurers to reach a fair settlement varies.
+If a settlement cannot be reached, the case may proceed to court, which can extend the timeline.

 - Are there time limits to making flight accident claims?